pingidentity/terraform-provider-pingfederate/docs/resources/oauth_access_token_manager.md

 Optional:

-- `inherited` (Boolean) If this token manager has a parent, this flag determines whether selection settings, such as resource URI's, are inherited from the parent.
+- `inherited` (Boolean, Deprecated) If this token manager has a parent, this flag determines whether selection settings, such as resource URI's, are inherited from the parent.
 When set to true, the other fields in this model become read-only.
 The default value is false.
 - `resource_uris` (List of String) The list of base resource URI's which map to this token manager.
 A resource URI, specified via the 'aud' parameter, can be used to select a specific token manager for an OAuth request.